Amber, succinite or amber?

-The name succinite comes from the Latin word succinum meaning juice .
-The first mention of this name appeared in the work of Pliny the Elder written in the first century BC.
-"Natural History."
-"Our ancestors also believed that amber is a juice (from Latin sucus) of wood, calling it succinum for this reason" .
-In ancient Greece, amber was called an electron - a "stone that attracts", as well as a stone "from the sun".
-The term jantar has Finno-Ugric roots and is similar to the Lithuanian gintaras (amulet).
-The Phoenicians, ancient inhabitants of the eastern-southern part of the Mediterranean coast, called succinite jainitar, which means „sea resin” .
+Name succinite is derived from the Latin word Succinum meaning juice.
+The first mention of this name appeared in the work of Pliny the Elder written in the first century BC "Natural History".
+"Our ancestors also believed that amber is a juice (from Latin. sucus) wood, calling it succinum for this reason. ".
+Amber was called in ancient Greece electron - "the stone that attracts", as well as the stone "coming from the Sun."
+Term jantar has Finno-Ugric roots and is close to Lithuanian gintaras (amulet).
+The Phoenicians, ancient inhabitants of the eastern-southern part of the Mediterranean coast, called succinite jainitar, which means sea resin.

 Complexity of terminology is also associated with the word "amber".
-In the gemological nomenclature, it has been accepted that the name is reserved for succinite, because it is associated with the origin of amber, the area of occurrence (the Baltic Sea basin) and chemistry.
-Other fossil resins that have no common past or chemical composition with succinite are also incorrectly called amber on the gemstone market, e.g. fossil resin from Borneo, Mexico or the Dominican Republic.
-It is often used to even identify subfossil resins, e.g. African amber, which is in fact a copal from Tanzania or Congo .
+Gemmological nomenclature has assumed that this name is reserved for succinite because it is associated with the origin of amber, the area of occurrence (the Baltic Sea basin) and chemistry.
+On the market of gemstones, other fossil resins that have no common past or chemical composition with succinite are also incorrectly called amber, e.g. fossil resin from Borneo, Mexico or the Dominican Republic.
+It is often even used to describe subfossil resins, e.g. African amber, which is in fact a copal from Tanzania or Congo.

 In summary - each of the above names is correct.
-We can use the terms bursztyn, jantar, amber or succinite interchangeably.
-The only thing to be avoided is to call "amber" resins from outside the Baltic Sea region.
+We can use the terms amber, amber or succinite interchangeably.
+The only thing to be avoided is to call "amber" resins outside the Baltic Sea region.

 - Kosmowska-Ceranowicz, B., 2012.
 Amber in Poland and in the world. first edition edited by Warsaw: University of Warsaw Publishing House.

 - Pliny the Elder, 1st century AD.
 Naturalis Historia.
 Book XXXVII edited by Rome: